When you stay at a Heritage hotel, you're somewhere special. And at Heritage, we also recognise that every one of our guests is someone special.

 - The path you followed to make a reservation with us

-- Cookies, domain name and IP address, when you visit the Heritage website (see below for more information on cookies)
+- Information about your use of the Heritage website (see below for more details on this)

 - Information about your interests